-If, during the course of your professional education, you feel the ASU Diagnostic Medical Sonography Program does not comply with the Joint Review Committee on Education in Diagnostic Medical Sonography (see Appendix, Standards for an Accredited Educational Program in Diagnostic Medical Sonography) you have the right to notify the JRC-DMS.
-Their address is: Joint Review Committee on Education in Diagnostic Medical Sonography, 6021 University Blvd.
-Suite 500, Ellicott City, MD 21043 phone number 443-973-3251. http://jrcdms.org/
+If, during the course of your professional education, you feel the A-State Diagnostic Medical Sonography Program does not comply with the Joint Review Committee on Education in Diagnostic Medical Sonography you have the right to notify the JRC-DMS.
+Their address is:

+Joint Review Committee on Education in Diagnostic Medical Sonography 6021 University Blvd.
+Suite 500 Ellicott City, MD 21043 Phone number 443-973-3251 http://jrcdms.org/